 Our local restaurant makes this amazing shrimp appetizer that my husband and I just love.
 You might have heard of it.
 It’s called Bang Bang Shrimp.
-The shrimp is breaded, deep fried, and served with a spicy sauce.
 Yum!

-The problem is deep fried isn’t on my list of ways to cook healthy shrimp, so I decided to simply adjust a few ingredients, then bake my shrimp instead of deep frying them.
+The problem is deep fried anything isn’t on my list of ways to cook healthy meal, so I decided to simply adjust a few ingredients, then bake my tasty seafood instead of deep frying them.